ZoomTen/furnace2asm/ABOUT.rst

 -  ``00xy``: Arpeggio
 -  ``01xx``: Pitch slide up.
-Ensure “Pitch Linearity” (under Compatibility Flags) is set to “Linear” for a 1:1 output.
+Ensure “Pitch Linearity” (under Compatibility Flags) is set to “None” for a 1:1 output.
 -  ``02xx``: Pitch slide down.
-Ensure “Pitch Linearity” (under Compatibility Flags) is set to “Linear” for a 1:1 output.
+Ensure “Pitch Linearity” (under Compatibility Flags) is set to “None” for a 1:1 output.

 Duty cycle pattern effects are supported through the use of the Duty/Noise macro.
 This macro **must** have a length of 4.